ThePerfectStrangers/TechnicalDocumentation/README.md

 ![Full Band Stage Diagram](./Stage%20Diagram/Full%20Band/Stage%20Diagram.drawio.png)

+**Note:**  In a situation where the band is not in charge of the PA, the speakers on the left and right sides of the stage should be omitted from consideration.
+There will still need to be crowd mics included.
+If the PS provider already has crows mics set up, they can patch them in to 16 (Right) and 32 (Left) of the bands IEM mix.

 ### Drum Set

 This is the layout of the drum set.

 ![Drum Set Stage Diagram](./Stage%20Diagram/Drum%20Set/Drum%20Set.drawio.png)

+The drummer has everything contained within a marked [DW Large Drum Rug](https://www.sweetwater.com/store/detail/DWCPRUG2--dw-dwcprug2-large-drum-rug).
+The only spillover will be for the overhead mic stands.

 ## Input List